profi200/sysUpdater/README.md

 3. Create update CIAs from Nintendos update server or get them from gamecards.
   * With [3DNUS](http://gbatemp.net/threads/3dnus.376488) for example.
 4. Place all the created .cia files in the update dir you created in step 2.
 5. Start the app and follow the instructions.
+Downgrade means it uninstalls the title first if the installed versions are newer.